tw4l/brunnhilde/README.md

 optional arguments:
 * -h, --help : show this help message and exit
 * -d, --diskimage : Use disk image instead of dir as input
+* --hfs: Use disk image of HFS-formatted disk (requires raw disk image as input)

 In -d mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
 This works with raw (dd) images by default.
 In Bitcurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).